Panhellenic Sorority Formal Recruitment 2024

 We are so glad you have an interest in participating in Panhellenic Association Sorority Formal Recruitment!
 Joining one of the nine wonderful National Panhellenic Conference sororities on Elon’s campus can enrich your college experience, as well as provide lasting memories and lifelong connections.
 Recruitment is a mutual selection process by which sororities recruit new members and introduce them to the responsibilities and opportunities involved with being a sorority woman.
-The next Formal Recruitment process will occur January 29 – February 2, 2020.
+The next Formal Recruitment process will occur in-person prior to the spring 2024 semester.

-If you have any questions about sorority recruitment, please contact Panhellenic Association Advisor, Jarrod Rudd, at firstname.lastname@example.org or 336-278-7214.
+If you have any questions about sorority recruitment, please contact Panhellenic Association Advisor, Alexis Swider, at firstname.lastname@example.org or 336-278-7214.

-Elon University has a deferred joining policy for students interested in values-based social fraternities or sororities.
+Elon University has a deferred joining policy for students interested in values-based social fraternities and sororities.
 To be eligible to participate in recruitment/intake activities, students must:

-- Have earned at least 12 credits at Elon University or transferred to Elon with a minimum of 12 credit hours from another college or university
+- Have earned at least 12 credits at Elon or transferred to Elon with at least 12 credit hours from another college or university.

 - Meet the minimum GPA requirements of the respective governing council and/or organization.
-The Panhellenic Association has determined that all undergraduate female students who have obtained at least a 2.900 cumulative grade point average are eligible to register and participate in sorority recruitment.
-GPAs through the Fall 2019 semester will be used for eligibility purposes – Winter Term 2020 grades will not be considered since those grades will not be reported in time.
+The Panhellenic Association has determined that all undergraduate female students who have obtained at least a 2.900 cumulative grade point average as of the closing date of the registration process are eligible to register and participate in sorority recruitment.
+GPAs through Fall 2022 will be used to determine eligibility – Winter Term 2023 will not count for eligibility purposes.
+There are no exceptions to the GPA requirement.

-Transfer students who meet the above requirements with 12 credits completed at another institution will also be asked to upload an unofficial copy of their prior institution’s transcript to the registration form.
-Spring semester admit students are not eligible to participate in formal recruitment.
-Questions about transfer student eligibility should be directed to Student Involvement, 336-278-7214.
+*Transfer students who meet the above requirements with 12 credits completed at another institution with at least a 2.900 GPA will also be asked to upload an unofficial copy of their prior institution’s transcript during the registration process.
+Please note, a transfer student who joined as an initiated member of another sorority at their previous institution is not eligible to participate in recruitment and join a different sorority at Elon.
+Spring semester admits (first-time college students) are not eligible to participate in formal recruitment.
+Questions about transfer student eligibility should be directed to Student Involvement, 336-278-7214 or email@example.com.

 How does recruitment work?